 In most cases, your children’s health insurance is not affected by your divorce.
 However, determining who should provide health insurance for kids following a divorce can get complicated.
 Read “Texas Divorce and Health Insurance: Making Sure Your Children Are Covered” to learn more.

 Speak with a Lampasas County Divorce Attorney

-If you are worried that you or your children may not be able to stay on your former spouse’s health insurance following a Texas divorce, contact an attorney to discuss your options.
+If you are worried that you may not be able to stay on your former spouse’s health insurance following a Texas divorce, contact an attorney to discuss your options.

 At The Law Office of Brett H. Pritchard, our divorce attorneys are dedicated to helping you understand your options and identify the insurance coverage option that is best for you.
-Call 254-501-4040 or contact us online to schedule a case review.
+Call us at (254) 781-4222 or contact us online to schedule a case review.